 I get all of my audiobooks through Audible.
-The rates are easy on the budget ($14.95 per month for 3 titles), and I get to keep the books in my library forever.
-I upgraded to the 4 books per month plan, and it’s still relatively inexpensive.
+The rates are easy on the budget ($14.95 per month for 1 regular title plus unlimited titles from the Prime library), and I get to keep the books in my library forever.
+I upgraded to the 2 books per month plan, and it’s still relatively inexpensive.
 Start your free trial today!

 So, without further ado, here are the books I’ve been listening to, in order of my listening (newest at the top).

 Currently Listening to:

 Resistance Women – I don’t know a single thing about this book aside from what I read on Amazon: it is based on a real life women in Nazi controlled Berlin just before World War 2.
 I just turned it on and heard the “This is Audible” intro, and that’s as far as I’ve gotten.

 One Thousand Gifts Devotional: Reflections on Finding Everyday Graces – The Jesus Calling series of devotionals has partly ruined me for other devos.
 Those books have a short paragraph for every day.
 Five minutes, and your devotional for the day is done, and you can stew on it the whole day but the active part of the task is over.
 (Does that sound too much like checking a box?
 I don’t mean it that way if it does.)
 But what I like about Ann Voskamp’s devotional is that the devos are not short, not at all.
 Some of them are three or four pages or even longer.
 But they are beautiful and thought-provoking and, if I’m honest, I might even like them more than Jesus Calling because they are so much richer.
 I’m digesting this in very small bites and not every day.

 My Recent Favorites